zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 This generic threat model provides an overall analysis of TF-M implementation and identifies general threats and mitigation.

-There is also a dedicated document for physical attacks mitigations which can be found :doc:`here </design_docs/tfm_physical_attack_mitigation>`.
+There is also a dedicated document for physical attack mitigations which can be found :doc:`here </design_docs/tfm_physical_attack_mitigation>`.

 .. note::